-The University of Great Falls RN to BSN program is only available to RNs currently employed at Providence Health and Services and its affiliates.
+The University of Great Falls RN to BSN program is only available to RNs currently employed at Providence St. Joseph Health.
 Please see additional qualifications for the program below.

 May 1, 2016 - August 15, 2016